Tiago-Lira/secure-docker-registry/README.md

 ### Step 4: Create a docker-machine

 We need the `docker-machine` script to run `docker-compose` in your remote server.
-The command bellow will create a link between your shell and your remote machine to run docker commands there. **You don't need to have docker installed in your remote machine.**
+The command bellow will create a link between your shell and your remote machine to run docker commands there. **Is not required to have docker installed in your remote machine. docker-machine will do it for you.**

 ```
 $ docker-machine create -d generic --generic-ip-address=$YOUR_DOMAIN registry